Ragavi203/Predictive-Modeling-of-Fitness-Levels/README.md

 Objective:

 The objective of this project is to predict an individual's fitness level based on various features such as daily activity metrics and personal health indicators.
-The model aims to assist users in understanding the key factors that contribute to their fitness level and provide insights for improving their health.
+The model aims to assist users in understanding the key factors that contribute to their fitness level.

 Dataset Overview:  https://www.kaggle.com/datasets/jijagallery/fitlife-health-and-fitness-tracking-dataset